Statement on Practice Recommendations for Pediatric Anesthesia

 - Categorization of Operative Procedures and Pediatric Surgical Patients

 In consideration of the special clinical needs of pediatric surgical patients, patient-care facilities are advised to authorize written policies for the purpose of designating and categorizing the types of pediatric operative, diagnostic and therapeutic procedures requiring anesthesia on elective and emergent bases.
 These categories are intended to identify pediatric patients at increased anesthesia risk.
 In consultation with its clinical administration, the medical staff of each patient-care facility is advised to stipulate the minimum level of ongoing clinical experience required in each category in order for the facility to maintain clinical competence in its performance.
-Categories may be evaluated to determine whether anesthesiologists providing or directly supervising anesthetic care for patients in a specific category may require special clinical privileges.
+Categories may be evaluated to determine whether physician anesthesiologists providing or directly supervising anesthetic care for patients in a specific category may require special clinical privileges.
 Examples of relevant criteria include patient age, patients with special anesthesia risks based on coexisting medical conditions and high-risk surgical procedures.

 - Annual Minimum Case Volume for Anesthesiologists to Maintain Clinical Competence

 The medical staff of individual patient-care facilities should determine criteria for anesthetic care for pediatric patients.
-Anesthesia for pediatric patients may be provided and/or directly and immediately supervised by an anesthesiologist with clinical privileges as noted below.
+Anesthesia for pediatric patients may be provided and/or directly and immediately supervised by a physician anesthesiologist with clinical privileges as noted below.
 Unless superseded by state regulation, any annual minimum case volume used to judge clinical competence in each patient care category should be determined by the facility’s department of anesthesiology, subject to approval by the facility’s medical staff and governing board.

 3. CLINICAL PRIVILEGES FOR ANESTHESIOLOGISTS